Super 7: The Best Fried Chicken in Miami

 Joe’s Stone Crab

-The stone crabs get the glory, but locals know the half chicken for $9 might be Miami's best food bargain.
+At Joe’s Stone Crab, stone crabs get the glory, but locals know the half chicken for $9 might be Miami’s best food bargain.
 The secret?
 A coating made from finely ground Lance sandwich crackers that creates a uniquely crunchy exterior while keeping the meat ridiculously juicy.
 In a city of $28 appetizers, this humble dish remains a beautiful outlier.

 Pro Tip: Order at the takeaway counter to skip the notorious wait times while still getting the same legendary chicken. @joesstonecrab // 11 Washington Ave., Miami Beach